weakish/docs-en/views/search-rest-api.md

 URL | HTTP Method | Functionality
 - | - | -
 /search/select | GET | full-text search
-/search/mlt | GET | more like this query, find similar documents
+/search/mlt | GET | "more like this" query; used to find similar documents

 The current API version is `1.1`.
 For request format and response format, please refer to the [Request Format section](rest_api.html#Request-Format) and [Response Format section](rest_api.html#Response-Format) of REST API Guide.